Persistent current oscillations in a double-ring quantum gas: Finite Temperature effects: Role of dissipation and fluctuations

 \subsection{Inclusion of fluctuations:\\ The (Projected) Stochastic Gross-Pitaevskii Model}

-To include the effects of thermal fluctuations, we further extend our model in Eq.~\eqref{eqn:dGPE} to the Stochastic Projected Gross-Pitaevskii equation (SPGPE) \cite{Gardiner_2003,Bradley_2008,blakie2008dynamics,proukakis2008finite,gases2013finite}.
+To include the effects of thermal fluctuations, we further extend our model in Eq.~\eqref{eqn:dGPE} to the Stochastic Projected Gross-Pitaevskii equation (SPGPE) \cite{Gardiner_2003,Bradley_2008,blakie2008dynamics,proukakis2008finite,gases2013finite}, along similar lines to previous studies in single ring-trap geometries~\cite{rooney2013persistent,gallucci2016engineering,Eckel_2018,szigeti21-superflowdecay}.
 In this formalism, the energy modes of the system are decomposed into the low-energy coherent region, described by the multi-mode order parameter $\Psi(\bm{\rho},t)$ mapping to the so-called `classical' or c-field' region, and the high-energy incoherent region which is assumed to play the role of a static heat bath of temperature $T$.
 Individual trajectories of the coherent region dynamics evolve according to the stochastic equation of motion \cite{proukakis2008finite}

 describing their coupling to the higher-lying modes, where again $\hat{\mathcal{H}}_\text{GP}$ is unchanged from Eq.~\eqref{eqn:HGP}.
 The complex Gaussian noise satisfies $\expval{\eta^\star(\bm{\rho},t)\eta^\star(\bm{\rho}',t)}=\expval{\eta(\bm{\rho},t)\eta(\bm{\rho}',t)}=0$ and $\expval{\eta^\star(\bm{\rho},t)\eta(\bm{\rho}',t')}=2\gamma k_B T /\hbar\delta(\bm{\rho}-\bm{\rho}')\delta(t-t')$.
 The projector $\hat{\mathcal{P}}$ implements the energy cut-off, ensuring that the occupation of the largest included mode has average occupation of order unity.
-The energy cut-off here is fixed to $\epsilon_\text{cut}(\mu,T)=3\mu$, consistent with previous studies \cite{blakie2008dynamics}, and the 2D chemical potential remains fixed to $\mu_\text{2D}=14.93\hbar\omega_\rho$.
+The energy cut-off here is fixed to $\epsilon_\text{cut}(\mu_{\text{2D}},T)=3\mu_{\text{2D}}$, consistent with previous studies \cite{blakie2008dynamics}, and the 2D chemical potential remains fixed to $\mu_\text{2D}=14.93\hbar\omega_\rho$.

 Each numerical realization has a different dynamical noise field, and can be {\em qualitatively} interpreted as a single experimental run (in the sense that an ensemble over numerical runs should produce the same results about mean values and fluctuations as an ensemble over many experiments).
 The procedure is to simulate the dynamical setting multiple times based on different random noise sampling, and then extract appropriately-averaged physical quantities.